The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium: Analytic Scalings

 where $\sigma_s = \left[\left(5-s\right)\lambda-3\right]k_0 $; the shock exponent $\lambda$ is given by Eq. \ref{eq:shock_lambda} ; and $k_0$ is the same as in Eq. \ref{eq:interior_xbo}.
 For the case of $n=10$ and $s=2$, this gives $\sigma_s\approx -0.23$ for $\eta<1$ and $k_0\approx 0.6$.
 For $\eta>1$, $\sigma_s = -k_0$, independent of the density profiles.
 Note that Eqs. \ref{eq:interior_tbo} and \ref{eq:interior_Lbo} are equivalent to that derived in \cite{2011ApJ...729L...6C} for the choice of $k_0=1$, $\lambda=4/5$, and $\alpha=1/4$ (corresponding to an outer ejecta density profile $\rho_{\rm ej}\propto r^{-7}$ and CSM profile $\rho_{\rm csm}\propto r^{-2}$), where they implicitly work in the $\eta<1$ regime.

 {\underline{\textit{\textbf{ Post-Breakout Continued Interaction:}}}}

-After shock breakout within the CSM, the light curve will continue to be powered by an additional supply of unshocked CSM \citep{2011ApJ...729L...6C,2012ApJ...746..121C,2019ApJ...884...87T}.
+After shock breakout within the CSM, the light curve will continue to be powered by an additional supply of unshocked CSM, in addition to the reverse shock propagating inwards through the ejecta \citep{2011ApJ...729L...6C,2012ApJ...746..121C,2019ApJ...884...87T}.
 As the shock photons are able to efficiently radiate after breakout, the light curve tracks the instantaneous shock energy deposition rate Eq.~\ref{eq:shock_lum}.
-Using the power-law forms of the shock evolution Eq. \ref{eq:shock_velocity}, the continued interaction luminosity becomes
+Using the power-law forms of the shock evolution Eq. \ref{eq:shock_velocity} and assuming the forward shock dominates, the continued interaction luminosity becomes

-For $\eta<1$ the exponents $\alpha$ and $\lambda$ are identical to those provided in Eqs. \ref{eq:alpha_eta} and \ref{eq:shock_lambda}, respectively, as these exponents hold for both energy and momentum-conserving shocks \citep{1982ApJ...258..790C}.
-However, for $\eta>1$, the \cite{1959sdmm.book.....S} exponents no longer hold, as the blastwave transitions to a momentum-conserving snowplow whose exponents are given by \citep{1988RvMP...60....1O}
+For $\eta \ll 1$ the exponents $\alpha$ and $\lambda$ are identical to those provided in Eqs. \ref{eq:alpha_eta} and \ref{eq:shock_lambda}, respectively, as these exponents hold for both energy and momentum-conserving shocks \citep{1982ApJ...258..790C}.
+However, for $\eta \gtrsim 1$, the \cite{1959sdmm.book.....S} exponents no longer hold, as the blastwave transitions to a momentum-conserving snowplow whose exponents are given by \citep{1988RvMP...60....1O}

 One interesting property of continued interaction emission is its direct dependence on the CSM density structure.
 In particular, if $s<5-3/\lambda$ then the continued interaction phase will \textit{rise} in time.
-For $\eta<1$ and ejecta density $n\approx 10$, this requires a CSM shallower than $s< 5/4$.
+For $\eta \ll 1$ and ejecta density $n\approx 10$, this requires a CSM shallower than $s< 5/4$.Note also that for a steady wind-like CSM profile $s=2$, the light curve will decrease in time irrespective of the ejecta denisty profile.

 The CSM density power-law index, $s$, does not significantly affect the time of shock breakout or shock emergence, but it does affect the overall luminosity (see Fig. \ref{fig:density_profile_lightcurves}).
 Breakout luminosity is more luminous for steeper CSM, while the luminosity at shock emergence $L_{\rm ci}(t_{\rm se})$ will be more luminous for shallower CSM profiles.
 Accounting for the density profile effects in the CSM (Appendix \ref{sec:numeric_setup}), the characteristic shock luminosity scales with $s$ as